 It’s equally clear why Darwin was so fascinated with the Galapagos Islands.
 There is such a vast array of creatures that call the islands home.
 Have your camera ready for the best moments of your adventure cruise and personal Galapagos wildlife encounter.

 Speaking of Darwin, nature lovers can’t miss The Charles Darwin Research Station (CDRS) on Puerto Ayora, Santa Cruz, Galapagos.
 This active breeding center and research station is both educational and another ideal spot for photography lovers.

 Best time to cruise Espanola Island

 Espanola has only two seasons.
 The warm season is between December and May and the dry season between June and November.
 Both have their strong points, but you’ll want to plan ahead to pick the best time to visit to see wildlife or to have your own famous Galapagos wildlife encounter.

-During the warm season, visitors to Galapagos in December will see a sky that is always clear and full of bright sun.
-Rain falls more frequently in Galapagos in February, March and April.
+During the warm season, visitors to Galapagos in December will see a sky that is always clear and full of the bright sun.
+Rain falls more frequently in Galapagos in February, March, and April.

 Come to Galapagos in June, however, and you’ll experience slightly cooler weather but the best diving conditions.
 This ideal diving season continues in Galapagos through July, August, September, and November.